 Deaths from acute myeloid leukaemia, 2014, UK

-- Since the late 1970s, acute myeloid leukaemia incidence rates have increased by almost three-quarters (73%) in Great Britain.
-The increase is similar in males where rates have increased by almost three-quarters (73%), and in females where rates have increased by around three-fifths (61%).
+- Since the early 1990s, acute myeloid leukaemia incidence rates have increased by almost a third (30%) in the UK.
+Rates in males have increased by a third (33%), and rates in females have increased by more than a fifth (22%).

 - 1 in 200 men and 1 in 255 women will be diagnosed with AML during their lifetime.